 House Energy and Commerce Committee Chairman Joe Barton (R-TX) said Friday that his committee intends to hold a hearing on the bid after the July 4 recess.
 Barton said his opposition arises from the fact that “CNOOC is a front company for the Communist Chinese government.”
 About 70% of the equity in CNOOC is owned by the Chinese government and the money that would be used to purchase Unocal would come directly from the Chinese government in the form of a loan.

-Barton noted on Friday that "if Unocal was trying to buy the CNOOC, they could not do it because Chinese law does not allow a foreign company to have a controlling interest in a company in China."
+“If Unocal was trying to buy the CNOOC, they could not do it because Chinese law does not allow a foreign company to have a controlling interest in a company in China,” Barton noted.

 Meanwhile, Unocal CEO Chuck Williamson told employees during the week that “at this time, our board continues to recommend approval of the Chevron proposal.”